m-trigo/vancian-spellbook/README.md

-# JSpellbook
+# JVS - Java Vancian Spellbook

-### A GUI MVC achitecture project
+### A system agnostic and flexible tool for the tracking of [Vancian spells](https://en.wiktionary.org/wiki/Vancian_magic)

-A system agnostic and flexible tool for the tracking of [Vancian spells](https://en.wiktionary.org/wiki/Vancian_magic).
+_Written in Java Swing with a MVC architecture_